CHNB128/oh-my-case/README.md

 # Oh my cases

-Library to recursively conver any types from any cases to destenation one
+Library to recursively convert any types from any cases to destination one

 ## Install